tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 ###  PACT Production Environment

 After sufficient testing in the PACT test environment and approval from a PACT representative from Transport Canada, participants would move to the PACT production environment.
-It is expected that participants begin submitting to this environment by the fall of 2024 at the latest.
+All participants are expected to be fully operational in the production environment ahead of April 1, 2025.

 #### PACT Support During Outages